Coryf65/SQL_Perf_Notes/README.md

     - *After*, filtering down to the narrow set of data you need to use

     - Keep in mind Row-By-Row operations are always a bad thing

+## Scalar and User Defined Functions are Expensive

+- Single threaded Operations

+- Interpreted for every call

+- challenging to troubleshoot

+### What to Do instead ?

+    - CLR Functions (security risks)

+    - Put code inline

+    - Table-Valued Functions (*Best Option*)